 Churn is great enough to overturn fundamental principles or even the complete realignment of a subject.
 Sometimes this can be very beneficial; English law can cope relatively easily with the collapse of marriage, couples shacking up together, and two men (or two women) marrying.
 On other occasions, it can be very irritating when, for example, restitutionary principles were imported to deal with matters such as building a house on the land of another already handled better by equity.
 More often though the churn of the case law merely unsettles basic principles as the judges strive to do justice in a particular case.
 Just to give one recent example, a man who was charged a hefty ‘fine’ for overstaying in a shopping centre car park quite reasonably challenged the charge on the basis of appellate decisions which showed clearly that a charge exceeding the loss to the shopping centre was a penalty, only to see the Supreme Court alter the law to deny him a remedy.

 If we contrast the experience of, say, a German student, a large part of the property course in 2017 would be familiar to a student who studied in 1979, and there would in fact have been little change since 1900.
 The same would be true, with varying dates, for students elsewhere in Europe.
 French property law has demonstrated the greatest persistence.
 Even in England the last legislative consolidation dates from 1925.
-So in large parts of Europe (apart from the Netherlands) we have a property system that has been settled since the “Great” War – give or take a few years.
+So in large parts of Europe (apart from the Netherlands) we have a property system that has been settled since the ‘Great’ War – give or take a few years.
 As Thomas Picketty has demonstrated, with a superfluity of statistics, this is almost precisely when wealth in agricultural land collapsed to be replaced by the value of houses, a phenomenon common to all western states.
-Codified systems therefore demonstrate too much rigidity s does English legislation, whereas common law case law shows too much churn.
+Codified systems therefore demonstrate too much rigidity as does English legislation, whereas common law case law shows too much churn.

-3.4 Formulary system
+4.4 Formulary system